July 26, 2022:

 For All People, For All Time is the original movie made by Mark and Dan Jury, following their short award-winning filmstrip.
 Jessica Savitch later produced the PBS Frontline documentary For the Good of All from the filming.
 (For All People, For All Time is 1 hour and 20 minutes; PBS For the Good of All is one hour.
 They share about 40 minutes of material on the Cuyahoga NRA, with different narration).

-You are expected to believe “this time it's different”.
-It isn't.
-Like the old Peanuts comic strip in which Lucy annually fooled Charlie Brown into thinking she would let him kick the football, they make this false claim over and over and get away with it too often, despite their long record of coercion.
+You are expected to believe “this time it’s different”.
+It isn’t.
+Like the old Peanuts comic strip in which Lucy annually fooled Charlie Brown into thinking she would let him kick the football, they make this false promise (or the appearance of a promise) over and over.
+Those making the promises have no authority to guarantee what the National Park Service will not do once in power.
+They get away with this pitch against the innocent too often, despite the long record of NPS coercion for a century.

 - Concord Journal: NPS Chief of Land Acquistion says “willing seller” is “meaningless”